 Developing and Implementing Community Strategies Program (ARC)

-Since 2005, The Center for Rural Development’s Developing and Implementing Community Strategies Program has presented more than $475,000 in Appalachian Regional Commission (ARC) federal funding support to communities across Southern and Eastern Kentucky.
+Since 2005, The Center for Rural Development’s Developing and Implementing Community Strategies Program (Flex-E Grant) has presented more than $750,000 in Appalachian Regional Commission (ARC) federal funding support to communities across Southern and Eastern Kentucky.

-The funds, awarded in the form of ARC mini-grants, can be used for either the successful creation of a strategic plan or the implementation of priority community development projects identified in existing strategic plans.
+The funds, awarded in the form of ARC Flex-E Grants, can be used for projects which might include but are not limited to the successful creation of a strategic plan, implementation of a project from an existing strategic plan, training for local leaders or consultant services to assess feasibility or support development of a project.
 All projects must be completed within a six-month period.